15 Tips From Remote Work Experts

 “Define a dedicated space for work.
 It should be a separate room or a corner in the room, but it should be a place exclusively for work.”

-A remote workplace desk with lamps on because it's dark outside, illustrating the importance of work-life balance
+A remote workplace desk with lamps on at night, showing the importance of work-life balance.

 Alexander Kaminski, Software Engineer